danvet/danvet.github.io/_posts/2016-06-06-awesome-atomic-advances.md

 blogger_orig_url: http://blog.ffwll.ch/2016/06/awesome-atomic-advances.html
 ---

 Also, silly titles.
-Atomic has taken of for real, right now there's 17 drivers supporting <a href="http://blog.ffwll.ch/2015/08/atomic-modesetting-design-overview.html">atomic modesetting</a> merged into the DRM subsystem.
+Atomic has taken of for real, right now there's 17 drivers supporting [atomic modesetting](http://blog.ffwll.ch/2015/08/atomic-modesetting-design-overview.html) merged into the DRM subsystem.
 And still a pile of them each release pending for review&amp;merging.
 But it's not just new drivers, there's also been a steady stream of small improvements over the past year, I think it's time for an update.